maxchu0523/invoicing-app/README.md

 - Visual Studio Code: Chosen as the familiar code editor.
 - ChatGPT + Copilot: Used to save time on redundant tasks.

+## Extra functionalities
+**Invoice Data Visualization** component for visualiaze invoice-related information.
+This includes two doughnut charts illustrating the distribution of invoice item types and invoices requiring shipment.
+A line chart to depict the distribution of invoice amounts over months based on both invoice date and due date.

-## Relevant Logic in the Code
+## Relevant File/Logic in the Code
+- [Invoice Data Visualization](./src/components/Invoice/InvoiceDataVisualization.tsx): An invoice data visualization component, comprising multiple charts built using React-chartjs-2.
+- [Invoice Service](./src/services/InvoiceService.tsx): A service file that provides reusable services related to invoices.
+Also prepare summarized data for visualization component to display, such as invoices amount by month.
 - [Invoice Item Table](./src/components/Invoice/InvoiceItemTable.tsx): A reusable invoice item table, used in InvoiceTable and Invoice Detail.
 The setInvoiceItems setter enables rendering UI for adding invoice items.
 - [Invoice Interface](./src/interface/IInvoice.tsx): This interface file and shared variable file define the data structure for storing invoices and invoice items.
 They are referenced in every invoice-related file to ensure strict typing.
-- [Invoice Service](./src/services/InvoiceService.tsx): A service file that provides reusable services related to invoices.

 ## Design Decisions and Assumptions